ZenMastersTeam/Zen-UV/mkdocs/select.md

     - *Inside* - Inside of UV Area
     - *Outside* - Outside of UV Area
     - *Cross* - Crossing of UV Area borders
+    - *Check Margin* - Select islands where the margin between islands within the defined area and the area itself are less than the specified value.
 - **Tile Number** - Number of UDIM tile

 ---